sinanorgu/ESP32C6-PocketBox/README.md

 - Status panel with Wi-Fi, BLE, and SD-card indicators.
 - Scrollable reusable list-menu component.
 - Fixed-capacity text-box widget with text input and backspace handling.
-- Settings application with Wi-Fi network scanning and an on-screen SSID list.
+- Settings application with Wi-Fi network scanning, known-network management, and a Network information screen.
+- Network information screen with connection status, SSID, IP address, netmask, gateway, DNS, MAC address, RSSI, and channel details.
 - Keyboard Test application that displays text received through the event system.
 - Shell application prototype with an on-screen prompt and text entry.
 - Mock, Reader, Camera, and Music application icons for UI and launcher development.